-The Target of Evaluation (TOE) is the software application Oracle Database 11g Enterprise Edition with Oracle Database Vault, Release 11.1.0.7 with all critical patch updates up to and including July 2009.
+The Target of Evaluation (TOE) is the software application Oracle Database 11g Standard Edition and Standard Edition One, Release 11.1.0.7 with all critical patch updates up to and including July 2009.

-Oracle Database 11g is an object-relational database management system (ORDBMS), providing advanced security functionality for multi-user distributed database environments.
+Oracle Database 11g is an object-relational database management system (O-RDBMS), providing advanced security functionality for multi-user distributed database environments.